lusee-night/refspec/docs/README.md

-# GitHub pages for the refspect package
+# GitHub pages for the refspec package

 Web documentation for _refspec_.